The one skill that makes all your others land

 Award-winning.
 Conference-rated.
 Run over 250 times inside organisations and at events.

-A hands-on workshop on how meaning actually travels between people — and how to stop accidentally distorting it in the conversations, presentations, and decisions that matter most.
+A hands-on workshop on how meaning actually travels between people — and how to make it land cleanly in the conversations, presentations, and decisions that matter most.

-They struggle when it matters.
-In meetings where the stakes are real.
-In conversations that feel uncomfortable.
-When they need to explain something clearly, push back on something directly, or present an idea that genuinely needs to land.
+Most people communicate perfectly well when things are easy.
+What sets people apart is how they communicate when it matters — in the meeting where the stakes are real, the conversation that feels uncomfortable, the moment they need to explain something clearly, push back directly, or land an idea that genuinely deserves to land.

 Why we call it a superpower